This tasty grilled cauliflower is slathered in tangy homemade BBQ sauce. Serve it as an easy side dish or on a sandwich!

 How to serve grilled cauliflower

-So, how to serve this grilled cauliflower recipe?
-First of all, it’s a great easy side dish recipe for summer cookouts and potlucks.
-Serve it alongside Grilled shrimp, Greek portobello burgers, or Best grilled veggie burgers.
+- It’s a great easy side dish recipe for summer cookouts and potlucks!
+Serve it alongside Grilled Shrimp, Greek portobello burgers, or Best grilled veggie burgers.

-Another great way to serve this grilled cauliflower recipe is in a sandwich as a main dish.
-Substitute it for the cauliflower in this Buffalo Cauliflower Sandwich: it features a blue cheese sauce and celery leaves.
+- Make it a main dish: serve it as a sandwich!
+Substitute it for the cauliflower in this Buffalo Cauliflower Sandwich, which adds a blue cheese sauce and celery leaves.
 Or, simply place it on a bun and slather it with our Blue Cheese Dressing.

-Wondering how to cut cauliflower into florets but not sure the best way?
+Wondering how to cut the florets for this grilled cauliflower but not sure the best way?
 Alex and I use a genius method for cutting cauliflower that doesn’t end up with crumbles all over the counter!
 (Anyone have that issue?)
 We use this method all the time, like when we make our crispy cauliflower tacos or our delicious party favorite buffalo cauliflower with blue cheese dip.
-Here’s a video of me cutting cauliflower in our kitchen.
+Here’s what to do:

 Looking for cauliflower recipes?